Infersync

 The specific use cases that pulled us out of bed to build Infersync in the first place.

-• Real cost per task from native time tracking (hours × rate) and cost-per-feature analytics from commits + PRs.
+• Real cost per task from native time tracking (hours × rate) and cost-per-feature analytics from commits + PRs, which the routing decision uses.

-• Leave-aware assignment, native time tracking, and BYO LLM keys with zero token markup — none of which you can approximate in Notion without heavy manual work.
+• Leave-aware routing and native time tracking that work on day one, none of which you can approximate in a Notion database without heavy manual upkeep.

 Side by side